zonemaster/zonemaster/docs/specifications/tests/Nameserver-TP/nameserver11.md

          server.
       3. Else, if EDNS is unset in the response then add the name server to the *No EDNS on Unknown Option Code* set.
-      4. Else, if he answer section has no SOA record with *Child Zone* as owner name then add the name server to the *Unexpected Answer Section on Unknown Option Code* set.
+      4. Else, if the answer section has no SOA record with *Child Zone* as owner name then add the name server to the *Unexpected Answer Section on Unknown Option Code* set.
       5. Else, if the AA flag is unset in the response then add the name server to the *Unset AA on Unknown Option Code* set.
-      6. Else, if the "OPTION-CODE" from the query is present in the response, then add name server IP to the *Returns Unknown Option Code* set.
+      6. Else, if the "OPTION-CODE" from the query is present in the response, then add name server to the *Returns Unknown Option Code* set.
       7. Else, no issues were found.

 5. If the *No Response on Unknown Option Code* set is non-empty, then output